Michael Merritt

 Anne Nihill is found in the 1910 census working as a servant for Elizabeth West, a widow from Ireland who lived in Pittsburgh PA.
 Anne was not found in the 1920-1930 census records.

-in the 1920 and the 1930 U.S. Census taken in Allegheny, Pennsylvania.
+Patrick Nihill and his family are found in the 1920 and the 1930 U.S. Census taken in Allegheny, Pennsylvania.
 In 1920 he is married to Elizabeth, and they have 2 daughters, Mary and Frances.
 They live on "Mignonette" street.
+Patrick works as a laborer in a mill.

 Cecelia and Mary Nihill have not been found in the census records to date. .